-Nike published a press release on its official website, while Naomi announced the news by posting these two pics from the game between the Golden State Warriors and the Los Angeles Lakers at Staples Center in Los Angeles.
-As you can see, Naomi met LeBron James there.
+Nike published a press release on its official website, while Naomi announced the news by posting two pics from the game between the Golden State Warriors and the Los Angeles Lakers at Staples Center in Los Angeles.
+Wearing a Nike sweatshirt, Naomi met LeBron James there.

 After already earning nearly $11 million in career prize money and a number of high-paying sponsorships which gave her a “featured honoree” position in Forbes’ 30 under 30 Asia list, Naomi left Adidas for Nike, apparently getting a better offer from the Swoosh camp.
 The contract value has not been exposed, but it’s certainly lucrative.
 Remember that after her 2018 US Open triumph, there were speculations about Naomi being offered $8.5 million a year to extend her deal with Adidas.